virtualscienceforum/virtualscienceforum/speakerscorner.md

 4. Make sure to advertise your talk and invite participants to register on VSF website
 5. You are welcome to moderate your talk yourself as well as invite a colleague to be your moderator
-6. VSF records your talk, forwards it to you afterwards and then publishes it in the dedicated YouTube channel
+6. VSF records your talk, forwards it to you afterwards and then publishes it in out dedicated [YouTube channel](https://www.youtube.com/channel/UCvQEx4iW7u_x3jX742kUZLw)